SMillerDev/phpdraft/README.md

 This is a parser for API Blueprint files in PHP.

 ## Usage
-For direct usage you can run:
+Requires PHP 5.6+ to run.
+Unittests require runkit (which is PHP >7.0 only) For direct usage you can run:
 ```bash
 $ ./phpdraft.phar -f blueprint-file.apib > blueprint-webpage.html